 Cuteness aside, making your dog wear clothes helps gather the falling hair and prevent the dog from itching its skin.

-The furniture or car seat covers will also keep the hair away from your furniture and they’re much easier to wash.
+The furniture covers will also keep the hair away from your furniture and they’re much easier to wash.

 What to Do in Case of Excessive Shedding?